About Mayor Battle

 The Mayor works for smart, measured growth with an infrastructure that allows citizens to maintain a high quality of life.
 When state and federal transportation budgets were cut, Battle negotiated an unprecedented $250 million, five-year, cost-sharing road package with the State to ensure Huntsville would build the critical roads it needs to move traffic.

 A champion of teamwork, Battle strives to work collaboratively with leadership and citizens.
-Through the Mayor’s fiscally conservative leadership, the City has maintained a balanced budget and earned triple-A credit ratings for the past eight years, a distinction held by a small percentage of municipalities in the U.S. As a result, Huntsville is in an enviable position of stability and growth that has earned it global attention.
+Through the Mayor’s fiscally conservative leadership, the City has maintained a balanced budget and earned triple-A credit ratings from two leading rating agencies every year since 2009.
+Triple A credit is a distinction held by a small percentage of municipalities in the U.S. As a result, Huntsville is in an enviable position of stability and growth that has earned it global attention.

 Born in Birmingham in 1955, Mayor Battle moved to Huntsville in 1980 after receiving a business degree from The University of Alabama.
 Four years later, he was elected to the Huntsville City Council, where he served as Finance Chair.
 His successful career as an entrepreneur and businessman, along with nearly 30 years of community service, effectively prepared him for the demanding role as the City’s chief executive officer, recruiter, and champion of Huntsville’s future.